20 Great Lead Magnets to Build Your Email List

 Simply throwing together a free report isn’t enough.
 For a lead magnet to work it needs to:

-- Have high actual and perceived value.
-Your lead magnet not only needs to be great quality, but also, your market needs to believe that it can make a difference in their lives.
+Your lead magnet not only needs to be of great quality but also, your market needs to believe that it can make a difference in their lives.

-- Be focused on a narrow issue.
 You don’t have to give away all your secrets.
-Instead focus on one specific aspect that you can help solve.
+Instead, focus on one specific aspect that you can help solve.

-- Be evergreen.
 While focusing on trends can be attractive to potential subscribers, it can also mean your lead magnet will get old and outdated faster.
-Offering something evergreen means its quality will last overtime.
-While you may need to update it on occasion, the content should be valuable for the long run.
+Offering something evergreen means its quality will last over time.
+While you may need to update it on occasion, the content should be valuable in the long run.

 List of 20 Great Lead Magnets to Build Your Email List

 Lead magnets are designed to lure in subscribers, so it goes without saying that they're free.
 Here are 20 ideas you can consider to build your email list.

 This is one of the most common lead magnets offered.
 They’re good at showing off your expertise and delivering important information.
 Just remember to focus on a single issue.
 For example, instead of “How to Build Your Social Media Following,” you could offer, “How to Build Your Twitter Following in 5 Minutes a Day.”